QuXiangjie/MLOps-e2e-Project-Flask-Docker-Jenkins-CI-CD-Pipeline-AWS-ECS-Step-by-Step-Demo/README.md

 - The **Dockerfile** exposes two ports:
   - `8501` for the Streamlit frontend (used for database testing and model prediction).
   - `8080` for the Airflow Web UI (used for DAG monitoring and administration).
+  - A sample model is trained using `train.py` during the Docker build phase, ensuring Streamlit can load a model on first launch unitl the Airflow DAG Execution.
 - It installs all Python dependencies via `requirements.txt`.
-- A sample model is trained using `train.py` during the Docker build phase, ensuring Streamlit can load a model on first launch.
 - The container entrypoint (`entrypoint.sh`) is triggered to start both Airflow and Streamlit.
+- `app.py` is the configuration file for Streamlit to set up Database Connection and Model Functionality testing

 ### (1) Airflow DAG Execution (`ml_pipeline_dag.py`) - (5)